leatham22/Friend-convenient-meetup/networkx_graph/README.md

 - **`graph_data/networkx_graph_hubs_final_weighted.json`**: The final, complete graph with weights for both line edges and transfer edges.

+Key Node Attributes Update:
+- Hub nodes now contain a `constituent_stations` attribute.
+This is a list of dictionaries, where each dictionary holds the `name` and `naptan_id` of a specific station (e.g., platform, entrance) belonging to that hub.
+Example: `"constituent_stations": [{"name": "Canada Water Rail Station", "naptan_id": "910GCNDAW"}, {"name": "Canada Water Underground Station", "naptan_id": "940GZZLUCWR"}]`.
+- This replaces the previous `constituent_naptan_ids` list.
+- This structure is used by `main.py` to prompt users for their specific starting point within a hub.

 Intermediate files generated during the process:
 - `graph_data/networkx_graph_hubs_base.json`: Base graph with hubs and unweighted line edges.
 - `graph_data/networkx_graph_hubs_with_transfers.json`: Graph with unweighted transfer edges added.